-No Shanghai expats were reported to have been victims of this influenza, but some panic did spread through the Shanghai expat community.
+No Shanghai expats were reported to have been victims of this influenza, but some panic did spread throughout the Shanghai expat community.

 Western bars and restaurants, along with KFC and Peking Duck restaurants, were hit hard, as both locals and expats went out to eat less and avoided poultry items.

-The bird flu in China outbreak was centered in-and-around Shanghai, but also spread to Beijing in the North and Guangdong in the South, as well as Taiwan.
+The initial bird flu in China outbreak was centered in-and-around Shanghai, but also spread to Beijing in the North and Guangdong in the South, as well as Taiwan.

-The Chinese government ordered extensive testing at live chicken farms and markets around the country, and mass culling at those found to have any H7N9 virus.
+The Chinese government ordered extensive testing at live chicken farms and poultry markets around the country, and mass culling at those found to have any H7N9 virus.

 A study done by Chinese scientists revealed that the virus found in many of the victims had a similar genome sequence to that found in live poultry markets.

-In order to stop the spread of the disease, the Shanghai government ordered all its 79 live poultry markets to close on April 6, 2013.
+In order to stop the initial spread of the disease, the Shanghai government ordered all of its 79 live poultry markets to close on April 6, 2013.
 This action brought quick results, with the spread of the virus coming under control.

-The government says such live poultry markets will slowly be phased out.
+They also say that such live poultry markets will slowly be phased out.

-So the existence of H7N9 in poultry farms and wet markets cannot easily be detected by observation alone.
+So the existence of H7N9 in poultry farms and wet markets cannot be easily detected by observation alone.

 The major risk of any virus is Human to Human infection.
-H1N1 Swine flu ended up killing many more people than Bird Flu strains, even though it had a lower death rate, primarily because it mutated to a form that was easily passed from human to human.
+H1N1 Swine flu ended up killing many more people than Bird Flu strains, even though it had a lower death rate, primarily because it mutated into a form that was easily passed from human to human.

-In August 2013, a study done by Chinese scientists and published in the British Medical Journal for the first time concluded that at least one victim of the disease more than likely contracted it from her sick father, who she was caring for, as she herself had no contact with live birds or poultry.
+In August 2013, a study done by Chinese scientists and published in the British Medical Journal for the first time concluded that at least one victim of the disease more than likely contracted it from her sick father who she was caring for, as she herself had no contact with live birds or poultry.

 Other studies by Chinese scientists proved that the disease could pass easily between ferrets, a strong indication this could be replicated among humans.